 How is Epsom Salt Used?

 Epsom salt is also taken by mouth.
 Constipation is a common reason to take Epsom salt by mouth.
 Epsom salts are also used orally for gallbladder cleanses.
-It is an inexpensive way to supplement the body with magnesium.
+It is also one of the cheapest ways to supplement the body with magnesium.

-Magnesium Sulfate (Epsom Salt) is give by IV in hospitals to treat a number of conditions including seizures, barium poisoning, rapid heartbeat, and brain swelling.2
+Magnesium Sulfate (Epsom Salt) is given by IV in hospitals to treat certain conditions including seizures, barium poisoning, rapid heartbeat, and brain swelling.2

 Magnesium Sulfate is given to mothers in preterm labor as a neuroprotectant for their babies.3

-It is also give to pregnant women to stop preterm labor.4
+It is also given to pregnant women to stop preterm labor.4

 Hospitals will sometimes use magnesium sulfate in a nebulizer to deliver it to the lungs to treat patients with asthma.5